The tutorial is geared toward the needs of students taking online courses and will focus on resources that can be used remotely.

-Click on the following link to see an example (If you are not logged in, you may need to log in to view the example):
+Click on the following link to see an example (If you are not logged in, you may need to log in to access the example):

 Sometimes you might click on the GET IT! button and find that we do not have access to an article.

-Click on the following article link to see an example of an article that we do not have access to:
+Click the article citation below to display an example of an article that we do not have access to: